OliverMount/SourceImaging/README.md

 - Create a VAnatomy.dat file within the NIfTI folder.
 Using the MATLAB script vAnatomyFiducials.m (Sperotoolbox), mark the left, right preauricular, and nasion points, and save them as a text file (e.g., ibs0001_fiducials.txt) inside the bem folder.
 16. **Inverse matrix**
 Before determining the inverse matrix, ensure the following:

--  Move the EEG epoched files to a directory named 4D.
+a.
+Move the EEG epoched files to a directory named 4D.
 The directory structure of 4D should resemble the following:
 ```
 4D2/
 ├── ibs0001